storybookjs/marko/docs/writing-stories/introduction.md

 ## Component Story Format

-We define stories according to the [Component Story Format](../api/csf.md) (CSF), an ES6 module-based standard that is portable between tools and easy to write.
+We define stories according to the [Component Story Format](../api/csf.md) (CSF), an ES6 module-based standard that is easy to write and portable between tools.

 The key ingredients are the [**`default` export**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#Using_the_default_export) that describes the component, and [**named exports**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#Using_named_exports) that describe the stories.